top of page

 • Focus on mental health and emotional well-being: Both aim to improve overall psychological health and quality of life.

-For example, a person experiencing anxiety during pregnancy might receive some similar techniques as someone dealing with anxiety unrelated to pregnancy, and also may need some specialized techniques specific to pregnancy.
-The therapeutic relationship and process remain consistent in that client unique need and progress is prioritized.
+For example, a person experiencing anxiety during pregnancy might receive some similar techniques as someone dealing with anxiety unrelated to pregnancy.
+They may also need some specialized techniques specific to pregnancy.
+The therapeutic relationship and process remain consistent in that the client's unique needs and progress are prioritized.

 Key Differences in Perinatal Therapy